emironyuk/ClickHouse/docs/en/sql-reference/statements/create.md

 - `CREATE USER mira@'192.168.%.%'` — Equivalent to the `HOST LIKE` syntax.

 !!! info "Warning"
-    ClickHouse treats `user_name@'address'` as a user name as a whole.
-Thus, technically you can create multiple users with `user_name` and different constructions after `@`.
-We don't recommend to do so.
+    ClickHouse treats `user_name@'address'` as a username as a whole.
+Thus, technically you can create multiple users with the same `user_name` and different constructions after `@`.
+However, We don't recommend to do so.

 ### Examples {#create-user-examples}